13 min read

 💚 Why It Works

-The time-travel element fascinates older kids.
-The message about standing up for your beliefs even when you're young and everyone around you disagrees is incredibly relevant.
+The time-travel part fascinates older kids.
+The message about standing up for your beliefs — even when you're young and everyone disagrees — is so important today.

 8. Maryam: The Woman Honored Above All Women